bellxwu/Py_Xen_SCLC/.github/ISSUE_TEMPLATE/analysis_question.md

 ---
-Name: Analysis Question
+name: Analysis Question
-Title: "Analysis Question"
+title: "Analysis Question"
-About: "A question or hypothesis to explore in future analyses"
+about: "A question or hypothesis to explore in future analyses"
-Labels: ["Analysis"]
+labels: ["Analysis"]
 ---

 ### 1. **Research Question**